poogas/nft_page_bot/README.md

 # Info:

-Telegram bot for search, monitorging, buy nft on binanc
+Telegram bot for search, monitorging, buy nft on binance